The story of Laura and Martina and a rare disease called GACI with two very different outcomes.

-“For most of the time, Martina’s pregnancy was completely normal , in every respect,” recalls the mother of the two girls.
+“For most of the time, my pregnancy with Martina was completely normal, in every respect,” recalls the mother of the two girls.
 “Even if during an ultrasound examination something anomalous was noticed, certainly no one suspected a situation like the one that then occurred.”
-In fact, two months before giving birth, Martina’s mother felt unwell, and she was hospitalized for a check-up at the IRCCS Burlo Garofolo in Trieste, during which it became clearer that the little girl was suffering from a cardiological problem.
-“The doctors who were following me met to understand how to proceed and, at the end of a consultation extended to the gynecologist, cardiologist and neonatologist,they opted for caesarean delivery,” she continues.
-“It all happened within twenty-four hours: Martina was born prematurely and was immediately admitted to the neonatology ward, where she lived the first six months of her life.”
+In fact, two months before giving birth, Martina’s mother felt unwell, and she was hospitalized for a check-up at the IRCCS Burlo Garofolo in Trieste, during which it became clear that the little girl was suffering from a cardiological problem.
+“The doctors who were following me met to discuss how to proceed and, at the end of the consultation with the gynecologist, cardiologist and neonatologist, they opted for caesarean delivery,” she continues.
+“It all happened within twenty-four hours.
+Martina was born prematurely and was immediately admitted to the neonatology ward, where she stayed for the first six months of her life.”

 The doctors assumed that Martina had already had a first heart failure in utero, and at her birth, they found that her heart appeared dilated and that she was suffering from very serious hypertension.
 “They told us that Martina would probably die within a week,” the mother says, “but then, luckily, she started to improve, and after a while, it was understood that the origin of her problems was GACI, a rare genetic disease that causes calcification of the body’s arteries.”
-Martina faced two serious episodes of heart failure and suffered severe brain damage that caused her to be psychomotor retarded, forcing her to live in a wheelchair; this made an intense rehabilitation program and accurate checks necessary for her, which were subsequently also extended to her younger sister, born eight years later.
+Martina faced two serious episodes of heart failure and suffered severe brain damage that caused her suffer motor delays related to neurological damage, forcing her to live in a wheelchair.
+This made an intense rehabilitation program and accurate checks necessary for her, which were subsequently also extended to her younger sister, born eight years later.

 “Up until the age of 13, I didn’t know much about Martina’s illness,” explains Laura.
 “I knew that at birth something had gone wrong, and when the other children asked me what my sister had, I would simply reply that she had had a heart attack as a baby and that she was unable to walk.
 I did not imagine that I was affected like her by GACI.”
 At the time of her birth, Laura showed signs of a very mild form of the disease, without the hypertensive episodes that had struck Martina, and therefore, hers was a childhood like that of all the other children.
 As a child, she underwent a series of cardiological checks and only became aware of having GACI when the doctors observed that I didn’t grow in height,” says Laura.
 “It was thought that it could be a hormonal problem, but the tests did not show any anomaly in this respect.
 The doctors then hypothesized that the problem was due to the same rare disease that my sister had and that I had been suffering from since birth, unbeknown to my parents.”

-In Laura’s case, the diagnosis was also supported by the pain in her knees and legs that the girl complained of for a period of adolescence.
+In Laura’s case, the diagnosis also explained the pain in her knees and legs that she complained of during adolescence.
 In fact, the form of GACI from which Laura and Martina are affected is caused by mutations in the ENPP1 gene, which can also cause a variant of hypophosphatemic rickets called Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2), characterized by short stature and bone and joint problems.
 “I learned about GACI at a period of my life in which I suffered psychologically from being shorter than my classmates,” recalls the girl.
 “However, knowing that I had this condition didn’t upset me excessively, it was actually a revelation that allowed me to ‘fix some pieces of the puzzle’ and made everything clearer.”

 Life together with Martina has allowed Laura to get to know many people with various rare diseases and different degrees of disability.
 “In this sense, diversity has always been at home for me,” Laura tells us.
 “In life we all face periods of difficulty, and I admit that as a child, there were moments in which I was jealous of the family situation of some of my friends, which was much easier and more straightforward than mine.
 But I love Martina, and even if I’m aware that we won’t be able to have a relationship like the other sisters, I’ve learned to take care of her, and I’ve received a lot from her: there’s a special bond between us.”